zz2014/BA_HS_MA/daily_notes.md

 - Dev landschaft has no DB, but is a diego
 - scale the router?
   - [x] log timestamp in load generator
-  - [ ] log timestamp and response time in java application
+  - [x] log timestamp and response time in java application
   - [ ] compare and decide where does the bottle neck come from: DB or network

 ### 2.12.2016
  - [x] log timestamp and response time in java application
  - [ ] compare and decide where does the bottleneck come from: DB or network
    - logs from Kibana is incomplete.
-Can not ensure what is exactly the bottleneck
+Can not ensure what is exactly the bottleneck.
+Therefore the only safe way to store the information is to save them in a DB.
-   - instead of logging, save the response time in DB ?
+   - [ ] **TODO** instead of logging, save the response time in DB
+   - [ ] **TODO** pass correlation id to application from load generator